mpkottawa/ignitron-preset-tools/README.md

 Ignitron Preset Tools:
 ----------------------

+-you can put the "Ignitron Preset Tools.exe" in the root directory of your ignitron folder(/ignitron)

--To enable the ignitron pedal to pull current pedal presetsas well as streaming presets from the app, we have to modify 2 files in the ignitron firmware:
+-To enable the ignitron pedal to pull current pedal presets, as well as streaming presets from the app, we have to modify 2 files in the ignitron firmware:

   -ignitron.ino - 3 strings                  in the main ignitron folder